rafsanbasunia/shell-enhanced/README.md

 Caution ❗

 Rclone sync will sync the exact /home/dl folder.
 So if you have other files in the root directory of your cloud, make sure you take a backup.
 You can use copy insted of sync, but this eats more ram.
 Beware !
-If ram usage increases upto 500MiB, you dyno will reboot 😏
+If ram usage increases upto 500MiB, your dyno will reboot 😏

 ## Commands for shell-bot :